online-go/goratings/RatingsV6.md

   strange komi values 🔃
 - Increase rating deviation as rating ages ✅
 - Extend metrics analyzed when tallying
-- Add ratings-grid-as-one-system script, with the goal of eventually using specific ratings categories for matching and handicaps
+- Add cohesive-ratings-grid script, with the goal of eventually using specific ratings categories for matching and handicaps
-- Improve predictive performance and volatility of ratings-grid-as-one-system
+- Improve predictive performance and volatility of cohesive-ratings-grid
 - Evaluate changes to how timeouts are handled, for each of correspondence and bots
 - Evaluate and/or increase correlation of ratings categories